 According to veterinarian Shawn Messonnier in an article for the Whole Cat Journal, in about 30 to 70 percent of households with pets infected with ringworm, at least one family member gets infected.

 If your pet has ringworm, most likely it is shedding spores all over the place.
 For this reason, disinfection and proper treatment of the pet are of primary importance.
 Proper diagnosis and treatment should be started immediately.
 The following tips will be helpful in preventing ringworm.

 - The pet should be isolated in an area while its living spaces are properly disinfected.

 - Clean surfaces with soap and water rising carefully at least three times a week.

-- The area should be vacuumed on a frequent basis to collect hair and skin cells which are full of spores.
-Much care must be dedicated in the disposal of vacuum bags.
+- The area should be vacuumed on a frequent basis to collect hair and skin cells that are full of spores.
+Much care must be dedicated to the disposal of vacuum bags.

-*Note: according to Mar Vista Animal Medical Center if allowed to live, ringworm fungus are capable of remaining infective for up to 18 months or more!
+- According to Mar Vista Animal Medical Center, if allowed to live, ringworm fungus is capable of remaining infective for up to 18 months or more!

-**Note: According to Mansfield Veterinary Clinic,"infected pets remain contagious for about three weeks if aggressive treatment is used. "
+- According to Mansfield Veterinary Clinic, "infected pets remain contagious for about three weeks if aggressive treatment is used."